 These days, both scenarios are common enough, and there are plenty of reasons your project may have gone without the building department’s green light.
-Maybe it seemed like a minor DIY job and you didn’t even think you’d need a permit.
-Or, your home’s previous owner remodeled without permits and you didn’t think to inspect the home or inquire about permits before the transaction.
+Maybe it seemed like a little DIY job, and you didn’t even think you’d need a permit.
+Or, your home’s previous owner remodeled without permits, and you didn’t think to inspect the home or inquire about permits before the transaction.
 Perhaps, a sketchy contractor has led you astray.

-Regardless, it is a good decision to correct the situation and legalize previously unpermitted work.
+Regardless, it is an excellent decision to correct the situation and legalize unpermitted work.
 Once your paperwork is in order, you can sell or refinance your home without worry and live without fear of city inspectors.
-What’s more important - you will know that you and your family are SAFE in your home.
+What’s more important – you will know that you and your family are SAFE in your home.

-What are the requirements for a retroactive permit?
+What are the requirements for a retroactive building permit?

 Which documents should I prepare?